Karen Hayley

 Karen Hayley is a British actress and writer.
 She has performed with the writers John Cooper Clarke and Suede vocalist Brett Anderson.
-As a writer, her work has been showcased at The Rotterdam International Poetry Festival (representing Great Britain), and The Netherlands Film Festival, 2004.
+As a writer, her work has been showcased at the Rotterdam International Poetry Festival (representing Great Britain), and the Netherlands Film Festival, 2004.

 As an actress, she has been a member of the BBC Radio Rep Company, appeared in the film An Ideal Husband.
 She also narrated the programme Sea Monsters.
 Other television appearances include Bo' Selecta!, A Bear's Tail, The Armstrong and Miller Show, and regular late night appearances and sketches as a presenter for MTV.
-She has worked on a podcast with John Oliver (comedian), and Andy Zaltzman for The Sunday Times.
-In 2011, Hayley co-starred alongside Youtuber and actorStuart Ashen in the BBC Online Comedy series Back Space.
+She has worked on a podcast with John Oliver, and Andy Zaltzman for The Sunday Times.
+In 2011, Hayley co-starred alongside YouTuber and actor Stuart Ashen in the BBC Online Comedy series Back Space.

-She shared a flat with Martin Freeman whilst studying at The Central School of Speech and Drama, and later appeared with him in the short film Hood Felt Hate.
-She appeared in the Supergrass video for Mary (Supergrass song), directed by Sophie Muller.
+She shared a flat with Martin Freeman whilst studying at the Central School of Speech and Drama, and later appeared with him in the short film Hood Felt Hate.
+She appeared in the Supergrass video for Mary, directed by Sophie Muller.